sn0rbaard/masters-simpy/README.md

 # masters-simpy
-My first repo on GitHub for playing around in simpy
+My first repo on GitHub for playing around in simpy,

 My name is Pierre